Have you ever had difficulties with finding inspiration for your photography?

 36. Marcus Rodriguez

-He is a master of not only natural light but mixing that with other sources.
+He is a master of natural light and likes to mix that with other sources.
 Not an easy feat.
-Bu then, that’s partly why his work is so great!
+His Instagram feed is full of vibrant and colourful still-life photographs.

-Erlend & Orsolya Haarberg are in our top twenty names.
+Erlend & Orsolya Haarberg are a photographer duo specialising in wildlife and landscape photography.

 What makes them stand out is their perspective on the landscape.
 The texture and desaturation of this image below create an abstract image, with a complete lack of scale and size.